ebezzam/ebezzam.github.io/_posts/2018-07-11-soccer-vs-football.markdown

 comments: true
 ---

 "Soccer" or "football"?
-As an American who loves _the beautiful game_, this question/debate often comes up.
+As an American who loves _the beautiful game_, this question / debate often comes up.

 <br>
 From my experience, no matter what I say this conversation comes up.
 Either I say "soccer" and of course the European will say "why don't you call it football like everyone else!"; or I say "football" and they'll be confused which football I am refering to due to my American accent!